pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 `--gladtex`

 :   Enclose TeX math in `<eq>` tags in HTML output.
 The resulting HTML
-    can then be processed by [GladTeX] to produce images of the typeset formulas and an HTML file with links to these images.
+    can then be processed by [GladTeX] to produce SVG images of the typeset formulas and an HTML file with these images embedded.
-    So, the procedure is:

         pandoc -s --gladtex input.md -o myfile.htex
-        gladtex -d myfile-images myfile.htex
+        gladtex -d image_dir myfile.htex
-        # produces myfile.html and images in myfile-images
+        # produces myfile.html and images in image_dir

 [MathML]: https://www.w3.org/Math/
 [MathJax]: https://www.mathjax.org